UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/gpu/README.md

 1. 2D Parallel Electrostatic Spectral code:  gpufppic2
 2. 2-1/2D Parallel Electromagnetic Spectral code:  gpufpbpic2

+### Instructions for Brian:

+The goal for the next two weeks (until 7/5/2019) is to benchmark both the serial and the parallel versions of the code on the NERSC GPU cluster.
+To compile the code, type

+make -f Makefile.cori

+it will create a working binary code.
+Then submit the program to the queue and run it.
+(I think) after the run is finished a timing file is produced and you can record the timing results from Viktor's output files.

 ### Want to contact the developer?